Caleb T. O. Otto

-Caleb Tyndale Okauchi Otto (May 19, 1943, in Peleliu – October 28, 2018) was a Palauan physician who served as a member of the senate of Palau.
+Caleb Tyndale Okauchi Otto (May 19, 1943, in Peleliu – October 28, 2018) was a Palauan physician who served as a member of the Senate of Palau.
 He received a Bachelor of Science degree at the University of Washington in 1970.
 He worked in health services in Fiji.
+Otto represented Palau in the World Health Organization (WHO) from 1995 to 2003.
+He unsuccessfully ran for Governor of Peleliu in the December 2009 election against incumbent governor Kangichi Uchau who was his cousin.
 From 3 September 2013, he served as the Permanent Representative of Palau to the United Nations.